 To remedy the situation, the City of Torrance initiated a major facelift of the area, called the Downtown Pedestrian Beautification Project, and tapped JMC2 Engineering for its design.
 The project completely rebuilt all driveways, sidewalks, drainage systems, water lines, and lighting along a half-mile stretch of Cravens Avenue.
 The goal was to design the project around community needs and make the Craven Avenue area into an inviting, walkable space that would blend into other historic areas of Old Torrance.
 Additionally, JMC2’s work on the redevelopment brought the road and all access points up to current ADA standards by providing safe crosswalks, wayfinding, and code-compliant functionality.

 Though the size of the project was relatively small at $3 million (USD), JMC2 had to navigate numerous requirements and details.
 Their work had to incorporate many historical elements, such as Prado Park, that could not be altered.
 Since the city wanted to prevent future rework on the street, they had to plan updates to the network of underground utility pipes.
 JMC2 needed an accurate, efficient way to plan the project.

-Planning an Inviting District with Digital Models
+Planning a Complete Streets Design with Digital Models

 JMC2’s vision for an accessible, inviting downtown area required a detailed digital model to help with the planning.
 To bring the street up to current ADA standards, the design team needed a highly accurate 3D design model.
 The digital replica of the project was used to determine the scope of the work needed and how to seamlessly blend new work with existing elements, said John Cruikshank, president and CEO of JMC2 Engineering.
 “We needed a digital model to analyze and plan the joining of sidewalks to old building thresholds and to add ADA curb ramps at every street corner,” he said.